Esther Aberdeen Holm: Contributions to Modern Geological Science

 Holm has made numerous contributions to not only the field of geology, but to the entire discipline of biological sciences.
 These contributions focus on disambiguating the relationship between fossilized Radiolaria and the deposition of sediments in deep-sea environments.
 Holm explicates these findings in the Treatise on Marine Ecology and Paleoecology, delineating the nature of Radiolaria, as well as disambiguating the nature of the relationship between Fossilized Radiolaria and sedimentary deposition.

 Specifically, Holm purported that fossilized Radiolaria exhibits two principle conditions which result in such fossils creating a significant contribution to marine sediment.
 These two conditions are: Radiolaria are not subject to decomposition when sinking towards the ocean floor; and, Fossilized Radiolaria are not hidden by additional sedimentary material.

 Additionally, Holm explicated the ancient environments which supported populations of Radiolaria, subsequently providing several accounts of how Radiolaria fossilized in a myriad of different types and ages of rocks.
 All of these findings serve to augment the general understanding of how ancient biological factors and circumstances have impacted contemporary geological findings, most saliently being the deposition of marine sediments.

 While Holm's was in the Military Geology Branch, she was able to do significant research and write plenty of reports for the Corps of Engineers.
 Following a career that was heavily dictated by war, Holm's wrote very few papers that went unpublished.
 She turned her focus to applied geology and astrology specializing and providing information about the lunar landscape and lunar terrain mapping.
-With her knowledge in terrain analysis, she did research on the area that is presumed to be most suitable for manned and unmanned landings.
+With her knowledge in terrain analysis, she did research on lunar areas that would be the most suitable for landings by both crewed and uncrewed spacecraft and probes.

 Holm's research played a role in studying river deltas.
 Her ideas were the basis on classifying the features of deltas.